Curriculum for Kindergarten

 Topic F: Comparison of Sets Within 10

-Students compare two sets of objects using the words more, fewer, and same.
-They work with similar objects, both aligned and scattered.
+Students compare two sets of objects using the words "more," "fewer," "greater," and "less."
+They work with aligned objects and numbers.

 Topic G: Comparison of Numerals